-There is no public register for private trusts in Canada (testamentary or inter vivos) and no general ability to search for the names of the trustees of private trusts.
-Likewise, there is generally no ability to publicly search for the names of shareholders of Canadian corporations and limited partners of Canadian (provincial) limited partnerships.
-However, the names of the directors and officers of corporations incorporated under Canadian federal or provincial laws are publicly available, as are the names of the directors of foundations which are registered Canadian charities.
+There is no public register for private trusts in Canada (testamentary or inter vivos) and no general ability to publicly search for the names of shareholders of Canadian corporations and limited partners of Canadian (provincial) limited partnerships.
+The names of the directors and officers of corporations incorporated under Canadian federal or provincial laws are publicly available, as are the names of the directors of foundations which are registered Canadian charities.
+As of June 13, 2019, federally incorporated corporations in Canada must maintain information regarding beneficial ownership of the corporation.
+However, this information is not available for public consumption.
+British Columbia has introduced similar rules as those applicable to federal corporations.